FirestormViewer/phoenix-firestorm/doc/vulkan/native-services-handoff.md

 The service-first sequence supersedes menu-by-menu work as the immediate priority;
 the full menu remains a downstream objective.
 See the dated sequencing section in the [native viewer roadmap](native_viewer_roadmap.md).

+The roadmap's detailed execution plan adds native error messaging as the first prerequisite, work packages and exit gates for all four phases, scope decisions and validation/branch discipline.
+UI and menu integration is cross-cutting: every service increment must include its relevant production UI bindings, state feedback, input, cancellation/reconnect and teardown tests.
+Component completion is not workflow completion.
+This requirement does not turn unrelated unfinished menu actions into prerequisites for each individual service slice.

 1. Native session owner: explicit state, lifetime, cancellation, stale-response guards, failure/retry and orderly disconnection.
 Structural tests are not working login.